 Is it better to say I have a disabled child or a child with special needs?
+Is saying special needs ableist slur?
+Is saying special needs offensive?
 As the parent of a disabled child, I believe it is important to embrace the terminology the disability community prefers to use when it comes to disability.
 This is one reason why I see my kid’s needs as just human needs, not special needs.
-This is why I believe we all need to stop saying special needs.
+This is why I believe we all need to stop saying special needs.?

 I am the parent of a disabled child.
 I am also the parent of an abled, typically developing child.
 I don’t always get the words right, but I try.
 I say disabled now instead of special needs for several reasons.
 One, I have learned that the disability community prefers to be called disabled.
 I learned that special needs is a euphemism that only further isolates and excludes.
 It implies that the needs of the disabled are not common, not normal.
 Now that I know this, I can’t unknow it.

-We have to stop tiptoeing around these labels and just accept that disability exists.
+I am aware of the power of labels, but we have to stop tiptoeing around these disability labels and just accept that disability exists.
 In an accessible world, no one’s needs are special.
 They are just human needs.
 We must push for change and inclusion with everything we have, including and especially with our words.
 In my experience, the people who have the most trouble with this concept are parents of disabled children.
 Parents like me.
 Parents who cling to this label for themselves: special needs parents.
 I’m a special needs mom.
 We’re a special needs family.
 But in fact, this label says nothing true.

 Look, the experiences of the sometimes-known-as-special-needs-parents are challenging to be sure.
 It’s hard.
 The days can be long, the nights sleepless.
 The logistics of insurance companies and doctors and Medicaid and hospitals and medical equipment and adaptive equipment, IEPs and devices and therapists and behaviorists and medications feel endless and thankless, especially when we don’t know other families like ours.